Bas-DHH/DHH-VibeCode/docs/DHH_PRD.md

 ### 6.2 Staff / Employee

 **Story G: Seeing what I need to do**
-As a staff member, I want to log in and see only today’s tasks, so I know exactly what to do.
+As a staff member, I want to log in and see only today's tasks, so I know exactly what to do.

 **Story H: Completing a task**
 As a staff member, I want to quickly fill in a task with the required information, so I can move on with my shift.